 She's popping the question!
 This is a very marital episode.
 What's the 1800s version of The Knot?
-Because for sure it would counsel against leading with: if you're sure you never ever want to get married or have any hope of any children ever.
+Because for sure it would counsel against leading with: "if you're sure you never ever want to get married or have any hope of any children ever."

 Because however intriguing Anne is, those are two big stumbling blocks that Ann isn't quite prepared to leap over just yet.
-Anne is devastated, until she realises that Ann is treating this proposal quite seriously, like the proposal it is.
+Anne is devastated, until she realises that Ann is treating this suggestion quite seriously, like the proposal it is.
 She asks for six months to make sure, that's much more reasonable than agreeing to marry someone you haven't even spoken with.

 Anne is radiant in relief.

 Groom and prospective groom John Booth has been sent to fetch Anne from the Priestly residence where she's supposedly dining; except we know she's busy elsewhere.
 William Priestly (Peter Davison) and Eliza (Amelia Bullmore) are confused, but I'm too busy laughing at Eliza's popping her head around the edge of the door, looking like an exceedingly frilly bird.
 Now everyone is going to know that Anne's been at Ann's!
 And a LOT.